-As the Director of Enrollment and Judicial Affairs, part of Lynn's responsibilities includes efforts to support student rights and responsibilities.
+As the Dean of Students, part of Lynn's responsibilities includes efforts to support student rights and responsibilities.
 The B.I.T. initiative was developed as part of the Emergency Preparedness initiative in the fall of 2009.
 Lynn encourages students to reach their potential as well as seek resources to improve their decision making skills and resolve conflicts with respect and civility.
 Lynn has a Bachelor of Science degree from University Wisconsin-Madison, in Extension Education, and a Masters of Education in Adult Education from University of Minnesota –Twin Cities.
 She is a member of Association of Student Conduct Administration (ASCA), National Behavioral Intervention Team Association (NaBita), participates in the Annual Gehring Academy of Student Conduct, and currently serves on the following Rock Valley College committees; Nonviolence Education & Outreach (NEOC), - Chair, BIT - Chair, Emergency Preparedness Steering Committee, Academic Council, CAO council, Student Development Management Team, and Strategic Enrollment Management Committee – Co-chair (SEMC).

-As the BIT Liaison, LaShun currently helps train staff, faculty, and students on the BIT process.
+As the BIT Liaison, LaShun helps train staff, faculty, and students on the BIT process.
 She is often the initial contact for a student of concern.
 She implemented, and manages the BIT Student Leader program with a focus on gaining peer-to-peer awareness and support and leads the BIT marketing efforts.
-She also helps with campus prevention education and awareness efforts; safety, interpersonal violence, sexual harassment etc. Her degree in Psychology and over a decade of experience in residential and outpatient settings with Co-Occurring populations [(Alcohol & Other Drug Addictions (AODA) and Mental Illness & Substance Abuse (MISA) and at-risk populations)], have been instrumental with the development of the BIT initiative.
-Her experience as a Lead Certified Alcohol & Drug Counselor (CADC) includes having provided individual, family, and group counseling; trained staff in case management and clinical documentation, with expertise in crisis management and prevention.
+She also helps with campus outreach, intervention and awareness efforts: safety, interpersonal violence, sexual harassment etc. Her degree in Psychology and over a decade of experience in residential and outpatient settings with Co-Occurring populations [(Alcohol & Other Drug Addictions (AODA) and Mental Illness & Substance Abuse (MISA)], has been instrumental with the development of the BIT initiative.
+Her experience as a Lead Certified Alcohol & Drug Counselor (CADC) having provided individual, family, and group counseling; trained staff in case management and clinical documentation, with expertise in crisis management and prevention.
 She is a member of the Association of Student Conduct Administration (ASCA) and National Behavioral Intervention Team Association (NaBita).
-She also serves as Co-Chair, Employee Development (EDC), and member of RVC's Nonviolence Education & Outreach (NEOC).
+She also serves as Co-Chair, Employee Development (EDC), member of RVC's Nonviolence Education & Outreach (NEOC) and Advisor for Black Student Alliance.

 Tom Coe, Sergeant, RVC Public Safety